Abadrausar/Rubble-/other/Rubble Readme.txt

 Rubble allows you to change its directory settings via command line options or a config file.
 To see these options and their defaults run "rubble -h".

-Rubble tries to read the file "./rubble.cfg", if this does not fail Rubble will load directory setting from here before processing command line options (command line options always take precedence).
+Rubble tries to read the file "./rubble.ini", if this does not fail Rubble will load directory setting from here before processing command line options (command line options always take precedence).
-Example "rubble.cfg" (using the defaults):
+Example "rubble.ini" (using the defaults):
+	[path]
 	dfdir = ..
 	outputdir = ../raw/objects
 	addonsdir = ./addons

-Rubble supports external launchers via the -config and -addons command line options -config allows you to add or override rubble variables like those created by config.ini.
+Rubble supports external launchers via the -config and -addons command line options -config allows you to set/create rubble variables.
 	Usage: -config="key1=value1;key2=value2;keyN=valueN"
 		(Note that the ';' may need to be a ':' on non-windows systems) -addons allows you to override the default rules for loading addons by explicitly listing which ones you want to load.